fivetran/hvr-connectors/eventhub/README.md

 - An /Extra column is defined with /IntegrateExpression={hvr_op} (this may be the /TimeKey column)
 - The FileFormat is /Json /JsonMode=ROW_ARRAY

-This is configured in the UserArguments option of the AgentPlugin action as follows:
+This is configured in the UserArguments option of the AgentPlugin action as follows:<br>
    -ca        : Merge all columns of the before and after image.
-Same as FileFormat /BeforeUpdateColumns -cc        : Append to the after image row the preimage of the columns that changed.
-Same as FileFormat /BeforeUpdateColumnsWhenChanged
+Same as FileFormat /BeforeUpdateColumns<br>
+   -cc        : Append to the after image row the preimage of the columns that changed.
+Same as FileFormat /BeforeUpdateColumnsWhenChanged<br>
-   -o<opcolu> : The name of the /Extra column defined with /IntegrateExpression={hvr_op}
+   -o<opcolu> : The name of the /Extra column defined with /IntegrateExpression={hvr_op}<br>
    -b<prefix> : Prefix for the before image values.
-Default is 'Old&'
+Default is 'Old&'<br>

 If there are other /Extra columns defined that have a different value for each row written to the Json file (for instance, {hvr_tx_countdown}), an Environment action can be added to specify those column which, if their values change, should not be added to the update row.

-For example:
+For example:<br>
-   AgentPlugin /Command=hvreventhubagent.py /UserArgument="-cc -o sys_op"
+   AgentPlugin /Command=hvreventhubagent.py /UserArgument="-cc -o sys_op"<br>
-   ColumnProperties /Name=sys_captstamp /Extra /IntegrateExpression={hvr_cap_tstamp} /Datatype=timestamp /Precision=10
+   ColumnProperties /Name=sys_captstamp /Extra /IntegrateExpression={hvr_cap_tstamp} /Datatype=timestamp /Precision=10<br>
-   ColumnProperties /Name=sys_op /Extra /IntegrateExpression={hvr_op} /TimeKey /Datatype=integer
+   ColumnProperties /Name=sys_op /Extra /IntegrateExpression={hvr_op} /TimeKey /Datatype=integer<br>
-   Environment /Name=HVR_EVENTHUB_IGNORE_COLS /Value=sys_captstamp,sys_op
+   Environment /Name=HVR_EVENTHUB_IGNORE_COLS /Value=sys_captstamp,sys_op<br>

 This logic can be further modified to discard both the before and after image of any update where there is no difference.
-This is configured as follows:
+This is configured as follows:<br>
-   -cad       : Merge all columns of the before and after image if there are differences, discard if no differences -ccd       : Append to the after image row the preimage of the columns that changed if there are differences, discard if no differences
+   -cad       : Merge all columns of the before and after image if there are differences, discard if no differences<br>
+   -ccd       : Append to the after image row the preimage of the columns that changed if there are differences, discard if no differences<br>

 ## Transaction End Marker
 If the 'Partition Id by Transaction ID' logic is enabled, all the changes for a transaction will be routed to the same partition id in the EventHub.
 This logic can be further enhanced by marking the last row change in a transaction as the end of the transaction.
 The script does this by setting the value of a specified /Extra column to '1' for the last row.
-The requirements for this functionality are:
+The requirements for this functionality are:<br>
-- An /Extra column is defined with /Datatype=integer
+- An /Extra column is defined with /Datatype=integer<br>
-- The FileFormat is /Json /JsonMode=ROW_ARRAY
+- The FileFormat is /Json /JsonMode=ROW_ARRAY<br>

-This is configured in the UserArguments option of the AgentPlugin action as follows:
+This is configured in the UserArguments option of the AgentPlugin action as follows:<br>
-   -d<colnam> : The name of the /Extra column to be used as an end-of-transaction marker
+   -d<colnam> : The name of the /Extra column to be used as an end-of-transaction marker<br>

-For example:
+For example:<br>
-   AgentPlugin /Command=hvreventhubagent.py /UserArgument="-d sys_end_transaction"
+   AgentPlugin /Command=hvreventhubagent.py /UserArgument="-d sys_end_transaction"<br>
-   ColumnProperties /Name=sys_end_transaction /Extra /Datatype=integer
+   ColumnProperties /Name=sys_end_transaction /Extra /Datatype=integer	<br>

 ## Message Logging
 The script can be configured to log every message sent to the EventHub.
-To enable this feature, set an Environment action as follws:
+To enable this feature, set an Environment action as follws:<br>
-    /Name=HVR_EVENTHUB_JOURNAL_BATCHES /Value=<location on integrate machine for the journal files>
+    /Name=HVR_EVENTHUB_JOURNAL_BATCHES /Value=<location on integrate machine for the journal files><br>

-The files are named as follows:
+The files are named as follows:<br>
-    <channel>_<loc>_<date>_<time>_<partitionid>_<seq>
+    <channel>_<loc>_<date>_<time>_<partitionid>_<seq><br>

 ## Recovery
 By default the connector removes each file as soon as it is uploaded.
 At the same time it writes the filename out to a temp cache.
 If the connector is interrupted (by suspending capture, for instance), the connector reads in the temp cache and skips the processing of any file named in the cache.